HDU421/c-final-exam/CONTRIBUTING.md

 We use **camel case** to name variables, functions and more in our project.

-Name of variables should reflect there **real meanings in English**.
+Name of variables should present their **real meanings in English**.

 Here we provide some examples: